nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika13.PNG)
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika14.PNG)

-   It is important to note that casual riders generally cycle for longer periods than members on average.
-While the average ride duration for members remains relatively consistent throughout the year, week, and day, casual riders show more variation in their cycling patterns.
-They tend to have longer trips during the spring and summer months, on weekends, and between 10 AM and 2 PM each day.
-In contrast, casual riders take shorter trips between 5 AM and 8 AM.
+   It is important to note that casual users generally cycle for longer periods than members on average.
+While the average ride duration for members remains relatively consistent throughout the year, week, and day, casual users show more variation in their cycling patterns.
+They tend to have longer trips during the spring and summer months, on weekends, and between 10 AM and 2 PM each day; in contrast, they take shorter trips between 5 AM and 8 AM.

 7. Next slides show the analysis of locations of starting and ending stations by users.
    ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika18.PNG) ![image](https://github.com/nevena-rogic/slike-case-study-1/blob/main/slika19.PNG)